-Review: The Apple Watch Series 7 has changed more than you might think
+Apple Watch Series 7 review: A fine display

-With Apple Watch Series 7, Apple bamboozled all the leakers and delivered a new watch that looks startlingly like the old one.
-After recovering from the curveball of an absent new design, we've settled down to put the new Watch through its paces.
-I've been using the Series 7 for over a week now, having been a fairly long-time user of the Apple Watch Series 3.
+The Apple Watch Series 7 wasn't the redesigned darling that rumors had suggested before launch.
+In fact, if you weren't paying attention, you might not even know you're looking at a Series 7 over a Series 6.
+But as someone who was using a Series 3 before, I can tell you that this Apple Watch is a giant upgrade for older Apple Watch users.

-As you might expect, going from a Series 3 to a Series 7 has been a pretty life-changing experience, and I'm happy to report that for users of all but the Series 6 Apple Watch, the Apple's newest wearable offering is worthy of consideration if you're looking to upgrade.
-While ultimately, I don't believe there's enough here to justify a Series 6 user upgrading after one year, there is more than you might think to the question, and enough to at least merit considering the prospect.
-Most iPhone owners have never owned an Apple Watch, but the Series 7 is the best Apple Watch to date, and definitely the one to pick if you're about to take the plunge for the first time.
+While I don't believe there's enough here to justify a Series 6 user upgrading after one year, there is more than you might think to the question of whether or not to upgrade.
+Most iPhone owners have never owned an Apple Watch, but the Series 7 is the best Apple Watch to date and the one to pick if you're about to take the plunge for the first time.
+Especially since we have no idea if the Apple Watch Series 8 (opens in new tab) will get that redesign we kept hearing about.

 Much of the Apple Watch Series 7 is similar to last year, so this review will focus on all that's changed.
 Of course, that means the display, tweaked design and new colors, the S7 chip, and battery life (more specifically charging).
 Here we go.